[2026] Best LLMs for Coding Ranked: Free, Local, Open Models

 More developers now prefer local LLMs for coding because of privacy, cost savings, and offline use.
 Running AI on your own PC keeps your code private and avoids cloud fees.
 Here are the best open source LLM for coding in 2025:

-Model Open Source Supported Languages VRAM Requirement (Approx.) Strengths Notes
+Model SWE-Bench Verified Supported Languages VRAM Requirement (4-bit/GPTQ) Strengths Deployment Tools Nut Studio

 If setting up local LLMs sounds complicated, Nut Studio makes it simple.
 It's a free desktop app that lets you download and run local coding models with just one click—no terminal or coding skills needed.